-UK stores launch rations on food after shelves lay empty – latest
+Shoppers rage over UK supermarket food shortages as shelves sit empty – latest

 A combination of bad weather and transport problems in Africa and Europe has seen UK supermarket shelves left bare of tomatoes, as well as dwindling stocks of some other fresh produce.

+“Brexit has failed,” wrote one Twitter user, while many shared images of empty supermarket shelves in their area.

+The National Farmers Union said back in December that Brexit had added to the UK’s mounting food supply crisis which has seen a “crippling” shortage of some goods.

-Asda has introduced a customer limit of three on tomatoes, peppers, cucumbers, lettuce, salad bags, broccoli, cauliflower and raspberries, and Morrisons said it would be introducing limits of two items per customer across tomatoes, cucumbers, lettuce and peppers from today.
+Asda has introduced a per-customer limit of three on tomatoes, peppers, cucumbers, lettuce, salad bags, broccoli, cauliflower and raspberries, and Morrisons said it would be introducing limits of two items per customer across tomatoes, cucumbers, lettuce and peppers from today.

 Other supermarkets are understood to be considering similar temporary measures.